At last, everything you need to know about cooking trout. Warning: these trout recipes may cause excess salivation.

 - Zest of one lemon

-- 2 lemons, one sliced and the other halved
+- 2 lemons, one turned into lemon slices and the other halved

 - Salt and pepper to taste